joone/MSEdgeExplainers/DelayedMessages/explainer.md

 ### Instance Properties

 This interface extends `PerformanceEntry`.
-The following properties are specific to or have special meaning for `PerformanceDelayMessageTiming` entries:
+The following properties are specific to or have special meaning for `PerformanceDelayedMessageTiming` entries:

 #### `PerformanceEntry.entryType`